PassiveLemon/lemon-debian/README.md

  - The scripts should tell you what you need to know.

 Todo: (Ignore) </br>
-desktop wifi script </br>
-custom TUI's - steam, spotify, discord, reddit </br>
+ - custom TUI's - steam, spotify, discord, reddit </br>
-apps + configs </br>
+ - apps + configs </br>
-nvidia driver </br>
+ - nvidia driver </br>
-headless server scripts for vms </br>
+ - headless server scripts for vms </br>
-optimize script </br>
+ - optimize script </br>
-^ integrate bspwm and gnome into one script with a choice </br>
+ - integrate systems into one script with choices </br>
-possibly fragment the scripts into individual scripts for each app. </br>
+ - possibly fragment the scripts into individual scripts for each app. </br>